tomjoht/tomjoht.github.io/_restapicourse/pubapis_api_blueprint.md

 	              }
 	            }
 	            ]

    ```

-	{{note}} If the code isn't easy to copy and paste, you can <a href="{{ "/files/publishingapidocs/apiblueprintweatherdata.md" | prepend: site.baseurl }}">view and download the file here</a>.{{end}}
+	{{note}} If the code isn't easy to copy and paste, you can <a href="http://idratherbewriting.com/files/publishingapidocs/apiblueprintweatherdata.md">view and download the file here</a>.{{end}}

 5. Click **Save and Publish**.

 ### b.
 Interact with the API on Apiary

 In the Apiary's top navigation, click **Documentation**.
 Then interact with the API on Apiary by clicking **Switch to Console**.
 Call the resources and view the responses.

 You can switch between an Example and a Console view in the documentation.
 The Example view shows pre-built responses.
 The Console view allows you to enter your own values and generate dynamic responses based on your own API key.
 This dual display &mdash; both the Example and the Console views &mdash; might align better with user needs:

 * For users who might not have good data or might not want to make requests that would affect their data, they can view the Example.
 * For users who want to see how the API specifically returns their data, or certain parameters, they can use the Console view.